Cities, Counties, & Provinces

 Under provinces, you’ll find two smaller districts: cities and counties.

-While both have “downtown” areas, you’ll often find smaller settlements within their borders.
+While both cities and counties have “downtown” urban areas, you’ll often find smaller settlements within their borders.